mModule/guide_hma/Magisk-Integrity.md

 # Passing Integrity Check API Testing

-Currently due to rate limiting of apps that check Integirty, the preferred method of Intgrity Testing is to use Google Play Store
+Currently due to rate limiting of apps that check Integrity, the preferred method of Integrity Testing is to use Google Play Store

 <b>Google Play Store Method</b>:<br>